hakanu/blog/_posts/2019-10-24-adding-netlify-admin-cms-to-my-jekyll-blog-living-at-github.md

 description: Test post from netlify admin
 date: 2019-10-24T11:01:46.379Z
 ---
-I have been blogging since 2009 where there is microblogging.
+I have been blogging since 2009 where there was no microblogging.
 I was usually dumping my notes about Adobe Flash to the blog in case it's useful for people.
 Nothing changed since then, after ~10 years, I have around 470 markdown files.

 My journey was like this: